 How to read the ethernet cable jacket

-Category: The primary specification that defines an ethernet network cable is its category.
-It will be written on the cable jacket as Cat5e or Cat6a.
-The category of the ethernet cable tells more about itself than just the category which will be discussed later.
+Category: The primary specification that defines an Ethernet network cable is its category.
+It is written on the cable jacket as Cat5e or Cat6a.
+The ‘Cat’ in these terms is short for the category, which refers to the specifications it supports.

 If your cable jacket reads ‘Cat5e’, it means that it is the enhanced variant of the 5th category of ethernet network cables.
 It supports a data transfer rate of up to 1Gbps over a distance of 50 meters with a bandwidth capacity of 350MHz.